gerard-ricardo/gerard-ricardo.github.io/README.md

 ### How to View

-To view the analysis, simply open the `Bootstrapped_GAMM.html` file in your web browser.
+To view the analysis, simply download the project locally and open the `Bootstrapped_GAMM.html` file in your web browser.
 All content, including images, is self-contained within this directory structure.